vminkmar/ft_irc/sketch.md

         is stored in m_trail but mostly you won't need it but you need to look it upin the RFC2812.
 If you want to search for other stuff then you look up RFC2810-RFC2813.
 If you have any question write me a message.

+# Example Command on Client
+ /nick jwill
+    --> should log a message on the server
+ /huhu hallo
+    --> not a valid command, client will give error message